TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 # Requirements

-## Home Assistant

-* Home Assistant version 2022.5 or higher because of specific template functions
+* Home Assistant version 2022.5 because the new script features introduced in that version are used.
+* For Spotify resume Spotcast and the Spotify integration are requiresd.
+See the [relevant section](#spotify-resume) in the setup instructions.
+* For YouTube Music Ytube Music Player is required.
+See the [relevant section](#youtube-music-resume) in the setup instructions.

 # Setup instructions